 Our Procurement Solutions section buys a variety of materials, supplies, equipment, and professional services for the District, as well awarding construction contracts.
 Procurement Solutions ensure that all purchasing and

 contract activities performed for the District are in accordance with Nevada Revised Statutes and other applicable federal, state and/or local laws.
+Suppliers

-Vendors who are seeking to do business with us are encouraged to register with
+who are seeking to do business with us are encouraged to register with

 What We Purchase

 Goods - All of the commodities required to develop and

 maintain new and existing facilities and department operation.
 Goods valued at

 an annual usage greater than $50,000 are solicited using a formal bid process.